 In healthcare services, audit as an assessment of quality consisted of many activities.
 Traditionally, the audit method has been applied primarily to the appraisal of outcome.
 However, because the quality of outcome is dependent on many factors, the quality level of these factors and their effect on the service delivery system has to be considered and therefore audited together or as separate activities.

-Assessment of the quality of outcome of a particular service starts from the measurement of the quality of outcome of an individual case and then added together to reflect the quality of outcome of the entire service.
+Assessment of the quality of outcome of a particular service starts from the measurement of the quality of outcome of an individual case and then combined to reflect the quality of outcome of the entire service.

 Meaning of Medical Audit

 Medical audit is a distinct form of audit used by health care providers.
 It’s method consists of the analysis of retrospective data obtained from records.
 Quality assessments by planned collection of data are not audits but should be called prospective quality studies.

 In an audit, assessment is done on recorded data originating from the entire patient population or a sub-population made up of those belonging to a defined category.
 However, the whole exercise still starts with studying the quality achieved in individual cases.
 As such it is a variant of statistical quality control as used in other industries.
 It can be defined as below:

 “Medical audit is a systematic, critical analysis and quantified comparison against explicit standards, of the quality of current medical practice, including the procedures used for diagnosis and treatment, the use of resources, and the resulting outcome and quality of life for the patient in order to improve the quality of care to patients.” (definition modified from Department of Health(1989) Working for patients, Working paper 6, command 555, London: HMSO.